 The child safety seat can either be a separate carrier or it can be fully integrated into the vehicle.
 These fully integrated options are created and installed by the vehicle’s manufacturer.

-Information on Front Facing Car Seats
+Florida Car Seat Laws for Front Facing Car Seats

 Once a child has reached four years old, then their rear facing car seat can be turned around so that it is facing the front of the car.
 They must remain in this car seat until they are five years old.
 Again, the car seat can be a separate carrier option or an integrated seat that was created by the manufacturer of the vehicle.